 In The Beatles: Eight Days a Week – The Touring Years, Ron Howard has helped produce a truly unique insight that is fully backed by Paul McCartney, Ringo Starr, Yoko Ono Lennon and Olivia Harrison alongside many, many others.
 It’s an absolute labour of love and an even greater pleasure to experience.

-5/5 – The Beatles: Eight Days a week – The Touring Years is available now to pre-order and will be released on Monday 21st November on Digital Download, Blu-ray, DVD and a special 2-disc edition for both the latter formats from Studiocanal and Polygram Entertainment.
+The Beatles: Eight Days a week – The Touring Years is available now to order on Digital Download, Blu-ray, DVD and a special 2-disc edition.

-The 2-disc edition (here) contains the movie, plus a bonus disc that contains approximately 100 minutes of extras, listed above, and a 64-page booklet with rare photos… and more!
+The 2-disc edition (find it here) contains the movie, plus a bonus disc that contains approximately 100 minutes of extras, listed above, and a 64-page booklet with rare photos… and more!